Rita Nakashima Brock

 Rita Nakashima Brock (born April 1950 in Fukuoka, Japan) is an American feminist scholar, Protestant theologian, activist, and non-profit organization leader.
-She is Senior Vice President for Moral Injury Programs at Volunteers of America, headquartered in Alexandria, Virginia, and a Commissioned Minister in the Christian Church (Disciples of Christ).
+She is an independent scholar and a Commissioned Minister in the Christian Church (Disciples of Christ).

 Early life

-The daughter of Ayako Nakashima and a U.S. Army soldier from Dorado, Puerto Rico, Clemente Morales Torres, she was raised by her mother and grandparents until October 1952, when her mother married Roy Grady Brock, a U.S. Army soldier and veteran of World War II.
-Her legal name was Rita Nakashima until Roy Brock adopted her in 1958, when her name changed to Rita Brock.
-The period of her life in Japan and her first thirty years in the U.S. is covered by her theological memoir, Proverbs of Ashes: Violence, Redemptive Suffering and the Search for What Saves Us, co-authored with Rebecca Ann Parker.
+The daughter of Ayako Nakashima and a U.S. Army soldier from Dorado, Puerto Rico, Clemente Morales Torres, she was raised by her mother and grandparents until October 1952, when her mother married Roy Grady Brock, a U.S. Army soldier and veteran of World War II who fought at Normandy.
+Her legal name was Rita Nakashima until Roy Brock adopted her in 1958, when her name was changed to Rita Brock.
+The period of her life in Japan and her first 30 years in the U.S. is covered in her theological memoir, Proverbs of Ashes: Violence, Redemptive Suffering and the Search for What Saves Us, co-authored with Rebecca Ann Parker.

 Early career

 Brock has a B.A, from Chapman University (1972) and holds the Rel.
 M., degree from the Claremont School of Theology (1974), and the M.A.
 (1980), and Ph.D.
 (1988) in Philosophy of Religion and Theology from the Claremont Graduate University in California.

 Brock is the first Asian American woman to earn a doctorate in theology.
-She was associated with the Pacific Asian Center for Theology and Strategies (PACTS) at the Pacific School of Religion in Berkeley, California, from 1978 to 1999, and is a founder of and an emerita faculty advisor for the Pacific, Asian, North American Asian Women in Theology and Ministry beginning in 1984.
+She was associated with the Pacific Asian Center for Theology and Strategies (PACTS) at the Pacific School of Religion in Berkeley, California, from 1978 to 1999, and is a founder of and an emerita faculty advisor for the Pacific, Asian, North American Asian Women in Theology and Ministry beginning in 1985.

-From 1980 to 1981, Brock was an adjunct instructor in biblical studies at Scripps College.
+From 1977 to 1980, Brock was an adjunct instructor and Assistant Chaplain at Chapman University and from 1980–81, she taught biblical studies at Scripps College.
 Her first full-time teaching appointment was as assistant professor of religion at Jarvis Christian College in Hawkins, Texas, a historically black college in her denomination (1981–82).
 She later taught religion for a year (1983–84) at Valparaiso University.

 In 1984, Brock was hired for a teaching position in philosophy and religion at Stephens College in Columbia, Missouri.
 In her second year, she became the Women's Studies program director (1985–89) and partnered with Planned Parenthood in annual Roe v.
 Wade events and offering classes in reproductive rights and freedoms.
 She completed her doctoral dissertation in 1987 and was mentored in its completion by Bernard Loomer.
 She graduated in June 1988 with her Ph.D.
 Her doctoral advisor was John B. Cobb, a leading figure in Process Theology.
-The revised manuscript was published by Crossroads Press in November 1988 as the winner of the publisher's award for the best manuscript of the year in Women's Studies.
+The revised manuscript was published by Crossroads Press in November 1988, and it won the publisher's award for the best manuscript of the year in Women's Studies.
 Released as Journeys By Heart: A Christology of Erotic Power, it was the second book-length feminist Christology and the first work in feminist theology to use the concept of erotic power found in the works of Audre Lorde and Haunani-Kay Trask.